keitheous/zendesk_ticket_viewer/README.md

 > How can this code be reused or changed in the future? ~~I wish I was psychic.~~

-There is also a fear of over-designing.
-Here's what Sandi Metz has to say about programmers who over-design.
+There is also the fear of over-designing.
+Here is what Sandi Metz has to say about programmers who over-design.

 > In an excess of enthusiasm, (we) apply principles inappropriately and see patterns where none exist. (we) construct complicated, beautiful castles of code and then are distressed to find (our)selves hemmed in by stone walls.

 Therefore, I try (to my best conscience) to not do that.

-Going along with the Single Responsibility Principle (SRP), the classes are built to just do its own thing, focus on that and do it well.
+Going along with the Single Responsibility Principle (SRP), the classes were built to just do one thing, focus on that and do it well.
 I just need to be aware of the messages that are passed between these classes.
 I also use Dependency Injection and Composition to manage these interactions.

 #### How the Classes interact as a Unit